benji78/CV/README.md

 - [PDF - EN](https://bbordes.fr/CV%20Benjamin%20Bordes%202023.pdf)

-A github action updates my S3 bucket on AWS and invalidates cloudfront's cache when I commit to this repository.
+A GitHub action updates my AWS S3 bucket and invalidates CloudFront's cache.
-I use OVH as my registrar and cloudfront as my DNS provider.
+I use OVH as my registrar, Cloudflare as my DNS provider and CloudFront for fast content delivery.

-This online CV project was and still is a lot of fun particularly because I learned a lot from the many technologies I used to code and deploy it.
+This online CV project was and still is a lot of fun since I learned a lot from the many technologies I used to code and deploy it.